Fighting Fleas with Diatomaceous Earth

 I. DIY Flea Powder for Pets

-• Neem powder – an effective herbal insect repellant that is effective against fleas, ticks, lice, mosquitoes, ants, and mites; this will keep your pet’s skin from drying out from the DE
+• Neem powder – an effective herbal insect repellant that is effective against fleas, ticks, lice, mosquitoes, ants, and mites; this will keep your pet’s skin from drying out from the DE.

 • Yarrow powder – a natural anti-inflammatory and anti-bacterial that soothes skin that is irritated by bug bites